ketch-com/ketch-forwarder/api/dsr/v1/Access.md

 When the status of Access Request has changed, a `AccessStatusEvent` event JSON object should be sent to all the callbacks specified in the request.

-The `event.results` and `events.documents` are merged with any cached results from previous events.
+The `results` and `documents` are merged with any cached results from previous events.
 New documents are added and existing documents are updated.

 Once the status is set to `completed`, `cancelled` or `denied`, then no further events will be accepted.